Yamagato/ModularMegaModpack/README.md

 # ModularMegaModpack
 Factorio Modpack made to be on a pick-and-choose basis.

+For best Experience install also:

+Angel Suite, Bob Suite and Omnisuite.

 Requirements:

-For all mods:
+For ModularLib:
   - Omnilib

 Xander Overhaul:
-  - null
+  - ModularLib

 Credits: